 As you can see applying the 10 essential SAFe elements to a marketing context isn’t too hard.
-There are some modifications but at this high level the mapping works.
+There are some modifications but at this high level, the mapping works.
 This doesn’t mean that Agile Development is Agile Marketing.
 What it does mean though is that once you have a good team-level agile marketing process/structure, there’s good applicable guidance for how to scale it.
 This is exactly what we’ve seen in CA Technologies when we applied SAFe to a marketing context.
-Our main challenge was and is changing leadership mindset especially around decentralized control and organizing around customer focus and de-emphasizing the marketing specialties/silos as well as driving a real learning/experimentation mindset and process at at all levels.
+Our main challenge was and is changing leadership mindset, especially around decentralized control and organizing around customer focus and de-emphasizing the marketing specialties/silos as well as driving a real learning/experimentation mindset and process at all levels.

 When it comes to leveraging SAFe the main challenge we had is that SAFe was designed for a product development context and therefore the materials and knowledge base which are one of SAFe’s biggest advantages weren’t a good fit for us.
-We actually started to use one of SAFe’s workshops to train the teams but realized midway that there’s too much development language and examples so until we create either a more neutral version of SAFe or a marketing-focused variant, the best we can do is leverage the practices without relying on the great materials.
+We actually started to use one of the SAFe’s workshops to train the teams but realized midway that there’s too much development language and examples so until we create either a more neutral version of SAFe or a marketing-focused variant, the best we can do is leverage the practices without relying on the great materials.
 It was also apparent that marketers prefer lighter-weight methodologies/frameworks and mainly didn’t have the patience to learn about SAFe in depth.
 The essential elements were all that could fit their attention span.

-This combination of incompatibility of the materials and the distaste for formal lengthy training and a large set of practices also meant that when it came to SAFe expertise it was crucial to have people around that don’t just recite SAFe gospel but also have a deep understanding of the principles and are able to adapt SAFe to other contexts without killing its spirit.
+This combination of incompatibility of the materials and the distaste for formal lengthy training and a large set of practices also meant that when it came to SAFe expertise it was crucial to have people around that don’t just recite the SAFe gospel but also have a deep understanding of the principles and are able to adapt SAFe to other contexts without killing its spirit.